Deep Dive into C/C++ Compilation — Dynamic Libraries A4: Undefined-Symbol Behavior at Link Time and Runtime Dynamic Loading

 return &api;

-How to troubleshoot GetProcAddress failures on Windows?
+How do you debug a failing GetProcAddress on Windows?

-Check the exported names (using dumpbin /EXPORTS or nm), verify that the calling conventions match (__stdcall changes the exported name), or check if C++ name mangling is being used.
-I recommend using __declspec(dllexport) + extern "C".
+Check the exported names (using dumpbin /EXPORTS or nm), check whether the calling convention matches (__stdcall will rewrite the exported name), and check whether C++ name mangling is in play.
+I'd recommend going with __declspec(dllexport) paired with extern "C".